Kubernetes Quickstart

 Generate an API token

 To generate an API token, navigate to the Settings tab in the Hatchet frontend and click on the API Tokens tab.
 Click the Generate API Token button to create a new token.
-Save this to a .env file in the root of your project.
+Store this token somewhere safe.

 Run your first worker